 - Overall Traffic.
 What is the overall traffic from searches?

 - Paid or organic.
 What online strategies is your competition endorsing?
 Are they doing any paid click advertisements with Adwords or Facebook?
 Use https://www.whatrunswhere.com to track a list of your competitor’s buying habits.

 - Top landing pages.
 Which pages are their top pages that people land on?

 - Top referrers.
 Which websites send them traffic?
 Tools like Moz’s link authority can help with this.

 7) Research Your Competitor’s Keywords

-Keyword research help drive traffic to our sites and improve organic search rankings.
+Keyword research helps drive traffic to our sites and improve organic search rankings.
 Keyword research is the foundation of any digital marketing.
 When doing keyword research on your competitors, like their search status, you can get a sense of what their company is known for.
-Competitive key-word analysis is one of the most advantageous methods to compete in a crowded space and gain an advantage.
+A competitive keyword analysis is one of the most advantageous methods to compete in a crowded space and gain an advantage.

 - Top keywords.
 Top keywords your competitors rank for.

 - Find keyword gaps.
 What are your competitors not ranking for and which phrases can you find success quickly?

 - Volume.
 How much volume do they generate?